VatanAgnihotri/web-scraper-extension/Readme.md

 ### View Results:

-- The scraped content will be displayed below the filter options in the popup.
+- The scraped content will be displayed below the button in the popup.

 ---